prettydiff/share-file-systems/readme.md

    - `Set-ExecutionPolicy RemoteSigned`
    - Choose option **Y**
 * Ubuntu Linux does not allow running services on reserved ports (ports less than 1024).
 For a work around please see [this documentation](documentation/linuxVM.md#ports)
+* If you receive a certificate error from the browser you will need to import the application's certificate into the browser.
+The certificate is found at `application/lib/certificate/share-file-root.crt`.
+* If you receive a certificate error from the browser and the browser already contains a certificate authority named *share-file* delete that certificate from the browser's certificate store and import the certificate again.

 ### Later builds
 * `share` will execute the application services from any file system location.